mgear-dev/mgear4/Contributor_License_Agreement.md

 # Contributor License Agreement

-Thank you for your interest in contributing to ueGear software project (“Project”) made available by mGear DEV Team (“mGear Team”).
+Thank you for your interest in contributing to mGear software project (“Project”) made available by mGear DEV Team (“mGear Team”).
 This Individual Contributor License Agreement (“Agreement”) sets out the terms governing any source code, object code, bug fixes, configuration changes, tools, specifications, documentation, data, materials, feedback, information or other works of authorship that you submit or have submitted, in any form and in any manner, to mGear Team in respect of any of the Projects (collectively “Contributions”).
 If you have any questions respecting this Agreement, please contact hello@mgear-framework.com.

 You agree that the following terms apply to all of your past, present and future Contributions.
 Except for the licenses granted in this Agreement, you retain all of your right, title and interest in and to your Contributions.